kslifer/wordpress-on-gcp-free-tier/INSTALL.md

 This script will enable the required Google APIs, then provision the storage, network, and compute stacks.

-It will automatically update the local variables.conf file with the static external IP address that is provisioned for the MySQL VM.
-Commit this change back into your repo before continuing:
+It will automatically update the local variables.conf file with the static external IP address that is provisioned for the MySQL VM. **Commit this change back into your repo before continuing**:

     git commit -a -m "Updated external IP in variables.conf" git push origin